ronaldoussoren/pyobjc/docs/core/serializing.rst

 .. note::

-   In Mac OS X 10.8, an likely other OSX releases as well, the Cocoa collection classes cannot properly archive and unarchive object graphs with cycles between collections (like the code below).
+   In macOS 10.8, an likely other OSX releases as well, the Cocoa collection classes cannot properly archive and unarchive object graphs with cycles between collections (like the code below).